 - “All cornered different” suggests the angles in the hypergeometry of “The Dreams in the Witch House.”
 Commenter Greenaum points out that it is another of rat-like Jenkin’s references to being in a maze – see also P17,p3 above.
 Commenter alexxkay notes that this also references the proverbial phrase “like a cornered rat.”

 - “Foreign to Euclid” meaning outside of Euclidean geometry, references the hypergeometry of “The Dreams in the Witch House” and other of Lovecraft’s stories.
 Euclidean geometry is based on certain axioms or postulates, such as that two parallel lines will never intersect, which holds true for our observable universe.
 However, mathematically, there are systems that work even if these are not true – such as parallel lines that intersect.

 - “The animal is thought to be indigenous” is not obvious, but suggests that Jenkins is actually a member of the Hounds of Tindalos, created by Lovecraft’s friend Frank Belknap Long in “The Hounds of Tindalos” (1929).
 The Hounds live outside normal space-time, and are biologically immortal.
-Massey’s means of immortality, then, is a pact or exchange with these creatures.
+Massey’s means of immortality, then, might perhaps be a pact or exchange with these creatures.